 A podiatry colleague and I were having a conversation about establishing some teaching workshops.
 I detected some apprehension, and after his comment things seemed to slow down for a moment whilst my natural defensive instinct kicked in.
 My partner once said to me that “The mind creates thoughts like the body secretes enzymes”, and I experienced this while I had a moment that felt like Neo in Matrix Revolutions.
 He meets the architect of the matrix in a room of television screens, and at one point the screens begin to show Neo displaying every possible emotion Neo could have in response to a comment by the architect, but outwardly Neo himself stays calm and relaxed.

-Now I could have reeled off all about the transmission and propagation of nociception from tissues to spinal cord, and the ongoing effects that nociception can have on persistent pain, but what would that have proven?
+Now I could have reeled off all about the transmission and propagation of nociception from tissues to spinal cord, and discuss the challenges between understanding the relationship between nociception and pain, but what would that have proven?
 Not a lot, in my honest opinion, and it just would have made me sound like a douche!
 Instead, I managed to remain calm and requested that he ask the physiotherapists to contact me to discuss their concerns about my interpretation of pain as an output of the brain.
 If I’m sending out the wrong message, I want to learn from others on how I can improve my delivery.
 I am yet to hear from them, however I wanted to share a short reflection.

 Interpretation is a fine line to walk.
 We will always have our own confirmation biases influencing our interpretation of someone else’s message.
 Trying to get a particular message out without some kind of pushback is difficult.